ap0calypse/jarvis/README.md

 If you want to get reports, I recommend to use the jarvis\_report tool, which comes with the bundle.

+For further information on agents and configuration, consider the Wiki.

 *IMPORTANT*
 ===========